*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Her books are available worldwide and she is one of the Sunday Times top ten list of bestsellers.

-‘Milly Johnson’ is now recognised as a brand by her publishers and last year she was shortlisted for the Melissa Nathan Romantic Comedy Award.
+‘Milly Johnson’ is now recognised as a brand by her publishers and was shortlisted for the Melissa Nathan Romantic Comedy Award.

 You may also like